yodrew/yodrew.github.io/_pages/other-writings/sanity-and-health.md

 ---
 title: Sanity and Health
-layout: page
+layout: redirect
-navprev: free
+redirect: ../../other/sanity
-permalink: "/other-writings/sanity-and-health/"
+permalink: /other-writings/sanity-and-health/
-navnext: just-living
 ---

 [See NOTE below]